jenky/hermes/README.md

 ### `RequestEvent`

-This middleware will fire `Jenky\Guzzilla\Events\RequestHandled` event when a request had been fulfilled.
+This middleware will fire `Jenky\Hermes\Events\RequestHandled` event when a request had been fulfilled.
 It has these properties:

 ``` php
 /**